CalebJohn/joplin-math-mode/README.md

 - [ ] Add a markdown-It renderer plugin to get the output on both views
 - [ ] Add syntax or a method for sum calculations
 - [ ] Add insert button on context menu for all math lines
-	- Done but awaiting plugin system fixes
+	- Done but awaiting plugin system updates
 - [ ] Support an "insert all commands in note" from the menu
+- [ ] Add configuration to settings menu

 ### Ideas
 There is no plan to implement any of these ideas, but there might be eventually.